Sound technical content, curated with aloha by

 - San Marcos, Texas

 Ed. note: Thanks Jeff.
-Links are not 'disallowed' but are generally discouraged.
-Nearly every link breaks in short order, whereas our goal since 1989 has been to build permanent pages which will prove useful & informative for decades to come.
+Links are not 'disallowed' but they are discouraged because almost every link breaks in short order, whereas our goal since 1989 has been to build *permanent* technical pages which will prove useful & informative for years to come.
+Google is for links.

-Many links get sold to link farms (spam); worse, hackers buy up old links and put malware on them, counting on readers to trust the link because the link is on legitimate sites like ours -- leaving us constantly re-checking 250,000 postings going back decades.
-If you do offer a link, please summarize what the link says and give the title of the article so it can be found when the link breaks -- which they virtually all do very quickly.
+Old links get sold to link farms (spam); but worse, hackers buy up old links and put malware on them, counting on readers to trust the link because the link is on a legitimate sites like ours -- leaving us with whack-a-mole constantly re-checking 250,000 postings going back decades.
+If you offer a link, please summarize what the link says and give the title of the article so it can be found when the link breaks -- which they virtually all do and very quickly.
 Thanks!

 A. To Jeff,